Google CEO Page recovering, was in office this week

 Page, who apart from being CEO is also one of the company’s largest shareholders, is also expected to skip the company’s post-earnings conference call next week.

-His absence comes as the company moves into hardware with the Nexus 7 tablet, taking on the likes of Amazon.com Inc’s Kindle Fire, and eventually Apple Inc’s iPad.
+His unexplained absence comes at a time investors are keen to hear the company’s thinking in getting into hardware with the Nexus 7 tablet and taking on the likes of Amazon.com Inc’s Kindle Fire, and eventually Apple Inc’s iPad.

-The 7-inch tablet, made by Taiwan’s Asustek, is expected to help funnel mobile users to Google’s online trove of content, including YouTube.
-Online pre-sales have started on Google Play and select retailers’ websites such as Office Depot‘s, with the first tablets expected to arrive next week.
+The7-inch tablet, made by Taiwan’s Asustek, is expected to help funnel mobile users to Google’s online trove of content, including YouTube.
+Online pre-sales on Google Play and select retailers’ websites such as Office Depot’s have commenced, with the first tablets expected to arrive next week.

 Demand “was immense in the first week,” Schmidt said, without giving details.